Free the nipple: Social media campaign

-Every major social media platform has their own guideline and policy in regards to nudity and revealing nipples.
+Every major social media platform has its guidelines and policy regarding nudity and revealing nipples.
 Facebook only allows photos of nipples to be posted when it is "in the context of breastfeeding, birth giving and after-birth moments, health (for example, post-mastectomy, breast cancer awareness, or gender reassignment surgery), or an act of protest."

-Instagram generally censors nipples on women’s bodies.
+Instagram generally censors nipples on women's bodies.
 Instagram's guideline for nudity states "We know that there are times when people might want to share nude images that are artistic or creative in nature, but for a variety of reasons, we don't allow nudity on Instagram.
 This includes photos, videos, and some digitally-created content that show sexual intercourse, genitals, and close-ups of fully-nude buttocks.
 It also includes some photos of female nipples, but photos of post-mastectomy scarring and women actively breastfeeding are allowed.
 Nudity in photos of paintings and sculptures is OK, too."
 This is an update from Instagram's historic community guidelines, which included the ambiguous phrase "keep your clothes on."
-Instagram's CEO Kevin Systrom said that because of the Apple's App Store regulations, every app needs an age rating.
+Instagram's former CEO Kevin Systrom said that because of the Apple's App Store regulations, every app needs an age rating.
 If an app contains nudity, it has to be rated 17+.
 The CEO would prefer Instagram remain at its current rating of 12+, to attract a younger audience.

 Pinterest allows artistic and non-sexualized nudity.
 Their reasoning on why they allow nudity and mature content is for "art, safe sex education or advocacy for political protests".

 Differing rules are applied by other social media and these change with time.
-In 2014, YouTube had no specific policy that barred nipples but the platform did not allow sexually explicit material.
+In 2014, YouTube had no specific policy that barred nipples, but the platform did not allow sexually explicit material.
 Google+ had a policy of not allowing nipples to be shown unless they were in cartoons.
 Flickr and Tumblr allowed users to control how much nudity they wanted to see, but when the filtering was switched off there were no restrictions.
 Twitter placed no restrictions on female nudity.
-In 2018, Tumblr changed its rules to ban "female-presenting nipples" and other nudity, though these restrictions that were relaxed in 2022.
+In 2018, Tumblr changed its rules to ban "female-presenting nipples" and other nudity, though these restrictions were relaxed in 2022.
 Google+ was shut down in 2019.

 A tactic that activists have taken up is the use of the hashtag #FreeTheNipple.
 This tag has been used on Facebook, Instagram and Twitter, where it can be used for searching the databases for posts with the same tag.

-Some celebrities have expressed support for the #FreeTheNipple movement on social media, including Miley Cyrus, Lena Dunham, Jennifer Aniston, Scout Willis, Rihanna, Cara Delevingne, and Naomi Campbell.
-Miley Cyrus said, "The nipple, what you can't show, is what everyone has.
-But the jug part that everybody doesn't, you're allowed to show underboob.
-I've never understood the way it works" on Jimmy Kimmel Live where she spoke about the campaign.